-Your credit score is calculated using five factors, payment history, credit utilization ratio, having a good mix of credit accounts, new credit, and length of credit.
-Before applying for a loan you should know how your credit is calculated and take some steps to improve it.
+Your credit score is calculated using five factors, payment history, credit utilization ratio, a good mix of credit accounts, new credit, and credit length.
+Before applying for a loan, you should know how your credit is calculated and take some steps to improve it.

 Credit Utilization (30%) – Credit utilization ratio is the amount of available credit you’re using.
-For example, if you have a $10,000 credit limit and the balance is $5,000 you’re utilization ratio is 50%, which is very high.
+For example, if you have a $10,000 credit limit, and the balance is $5,000, your utilization ratio is 50%, which is very high.
 Pay down your credit card debt to less than 20% of your score to maximize your FICO score.

-Types of Credit Used (10%) – Lenders like to see a good mix of credit accounts, credit cards, auto loans, lines of credit, etc. and it is reflected in your credit score.
-If you only have one type of credit accounts, i.e. credit cards, you can boost your score by opening an installment loan.
+Types of Credit Used (10%) – Lenders like to see a good mix of credit accounts, credit cards, auto loans, lines of credit, etc. It is reflected in your credit score.
+If you only have one type of credit accounts, i.e., credit cards, you can boost your score by opening an installment loan.

 Improve Your Credit Score before Applying

-Before you apply for a personal loan you should make sure you’re credit is good enough to get approved.
+Before you apply for a personal loan, you should make sure your credit is good enough to get approved.
 Here are a few ways you can increase your score quickly.

-- Pay down debt – The more credit card debt you have you the lower your score will be.
+- Pay down debt – The more credit card debt you have, the lower your score will be.
 Try paying down your balances below 20% of the card’s limit.

 - Stay current on your bills – Payment history is the biggest factor in determining your credit rating.
-You need to be extra careful to not miss a payment, especially when you’re going to by applying for a loan.
+You need to be extra careful not to miss a payment, especially when you’re applying for a loan.
 Set up auto-pay on your accounts the takes away the risk of forgetting to make a payment.

-Getting a personal loan with bad credit isn’t so easy, but there are lenders that offer personal loans for bad credit consumers.
+Getting a personal loan with bad credit isn’t easy, but lenders offer personal loans for bad credit consumers.

-Make sure you’re getting the loan for the right reason, avoid taking out loans to purchase anything that is unnecessary.
+Ensure you’re getting the loan for the right reason, avoid taking out loans to purchase anything unnecessary.

-Before you apply work on increasing your credit score, this not only improves your chances of getting approve, but it will help you get a lower rate.
+Before you apply, work on increasing your credit score, this not only improves your chances of getting approved, but it will help you get a lower rate.